mpyne-navy/nginx-cac/README.md

 If you look into the Developer Tools you should also see that NGINX has sent back your Subject Name information as a server response header.

+# Shutdown

+Don't forget to shutdown the Docker container when you're done (Use `docker ps` to find the short name of the running container and then `docker stop
+$short-name` from there).

 # Why?????

 Because doing this all within DoD is so much harder than doing it in my off